-Once the hour has gone by and your dough has risen, preheat the oven to 350 degrees Fahrenheit.
-Next, flour a flat surface and place the dough on it and using a rolling pin, roll it out to a rectangle (approximately 9"x14), trimming the edges if needed.
+Once the hour has gone by and your dough has risen (about double it’s original size), preheat the oven to 375 degrees Fahrenheit.
+Next, flour a flat surface and place the dough on it and using a rolling-pin, roll it out to a rectangle (approximately 9″x14), trimming the edges if needed.
 NOTE: Try not to make the dough too thin or else rolling it up will be hard to do!

-Then, generously brush melted butter overtop of dough and spoon the cinnamon sugar mixture over the butter.
-NOTE: I also use a brush to sweep sugar mixture evenly across the dough to ensure that every bite is sweet!
+Then, generously brush melted butter overtop of dough and spoon the cinnamon-sugar mixture over the butter.
+NOTE: I also use a ‘pastry brush’ to sweep sugar mixture evenly across the dough to ensure that every bite is sweet!

-Tightly roll dough (long-ways) and using a sharp knife (you don't want the dough to stick to the knife!), cut dough into 1.5" rolls, placing each roll into a large baking dish (lined with parchment paper!).
+Tightly roll dough (long-ways) and using a pastry cutter, cut dough into 1.5″ rolls, placing each roll into a large baking dish (lined with parchment paper!).

 Then place plastic wrap over the baking dish with rolls and let them rise again (for another 20 minutes).

-Once the rolls have doubled in size for a second time (or have gotten significantly larger), brush rolls with a little more melted butter and then bake them for approximately 25 minutes in the preheated oven.
+Once the rolls have doubled in size (once again!) or have gotten significantly larger, brush the tops of the rolls with a little more melted butter and then bake them for approximately 25 minutes in the preheated oven.

-While all the baking magic is happening, make the Maple Cream Cheese frosting (ingredients + instructions in the above paragraphs of post!) and set aside.
+While all the baking magic is happening, make the maple cream cheese glaze and set aside.